ParthavTandel/SSIS_Daily_File_Load/README.md

 <img width="617" alt="ForEachLoop" src="https://user-images.githubusercontent.com/118220804/211173334-6afcbddd-d1c0-40c2-8604-b2e90582224b.png">

-Step 3: SQL statement will check if file is loaded or not. if file is not loaded and filetype is not excel(xlsx) then left path will go ahead.
+Step 3: SQL statement will check if file is loaded or not.
+If file is not loaded, count of filename in log table will be 0, this result will be stored is variable called isloaded.
+If isloaded = 0 and filetype != "xlsx" then left path will be followed.

 <img width="548" alt="CheckingFileLoaded" src="https://user-images.githubusercontent.com/118220804/211173472-618773fd-ee44-40e6-92b5-f555c52905a1.png">

-If file is not loaded and it is an excel file(xlsx) then right path will be followed.
+If isloaded = 0 and filetype = "xlsx" then then right path will be followed.

 <img width="464" alt="excelpath" src="https://user-images.githubusercontent.com/118220804/211173551-68c2056b-4da9-4013-b8e5-c069c2b7165e.png">